 Mickey's Toontown opens 1 hour after the rest of the park.
 If you're touring with younger children, hit the Fantasyland attractions during the first hour the park is open, and then head for Mickey's Toontown.

-Finally, be aware that all of Toontown, including the Roger Rabbit ride, will close early before every nighttime fireworks show.
+Finally, be aware that all of Toontown, including the Roger Rabbit ride, will close about an hour before every nighttime fireworks show.
 It seems that rockets are launched from a building behind the land, showering Mickey's city with fiery embers, which might prove inconvenient for anyone standing below.

 Also in Mickey's Toontown...